Dobby233Liu/node-bullshit-generator/docs/lib.md

 bullshit.生成("the world ending", 3000, engDict);
 ```

-will produce an 3000 characters long article in English with a "the world ending" theme.
+will produce an 3000 characters long article with the English dict, with "the world ending" as the theme.

 `选项` is a object that contains configurations for the generation.
 You usually don't need to mess with it, but if you think you do, read the [Library Reference](libref.md) for all options.